 Please select your courses and send them together with your application so that we can submit them to the university for approval.
 Students can take levels 5 and 6 or 6 and 7 simultaneously depending on what level they are studying at their home university.

 Please note that some courses have prerequisites and co-requisites, whereas some courses require no prior knowledge.
 Prerequisites and co-requisites are mentioned in the course descriptions.
-Bachelor students cannot take Graduate or Postgraduate level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
+Bachelor students cannot take Graduate or Postgraduate level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses.
 All course selections must be approved by the Assistant Deans at IPU New Zealand.

 When are the courses organized?